-

 Allocate your budget differently

-If certain campaigns are doing better than others, consider shifting your budget from those that are underperforming to those that are high-performing.
-The metrics to measure performance marketing campaigns discussed earlier in this article will help you determine which campaigns and tactics are working and which ones are not.
+If some campaigns are outperforming others, consider reallocating your budget from underperforming to high-performing ones.
+The metrics discussed earlier in this article for measuring performance marketing campaigns will help you determine which campaigns and tactics are working and which are not.

 Related reading